edoardotolva/edoardotolva.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
 I am a Phd candidate at the <b>University of Warwick</b>.
 My research interests focus on <b>International Trade</b>, <b>Enviromental Economics</b>, and <b>Urban Economics</b>.
 In particular, I am interested in studying how transportation shapes economic activities across countries.
-I have also been an academic visitor at the Bank of England from September 2022 to July 2024.
 </div>

+I have also been an academic visitor at the <b>Bank of England<\b> from September 2022 to July 2024.

+<b> I will be on the Job Market in 2024-2025. <\b>